zerix-T/Transducers-Sensors/Ultrasonic sensor/README.md

 - pin trig to any digital pin
 - pin echo to another digital pin

-The above code actually perfors a simple detection test.
+The above code actually performs a simple detection test.
 That is, if any object is within 10 cm infront of sensor, it prints red zone alert message else it tells object is in safe area.